-Our eight residence halls and apartment complexes are home to 2,000 undergraduate students.
-Of these residence halls, one houses members of Valpo’s six national sororities.
+Our eight residence halls and apartment complexes are home to 1,500 undergraduate students.
 With a six-semester live-on requirement, all first-year, sophomore, and junior students are required to live in approved University housing.
-More information about our policies can be found HERE.

 Residency is a key component of the mission of Valparaiso University.
 The residence halls are central to this effort by providing living and learning experiences that contribute to the growth and development of students while enhancing their overall education at Valpo.
 Residential Life provides various programs, services, and leadership opportunities, which promote the student learning mission.